Angels Vs. Mariners Prediction, Odds, Pick

-The Los Angeles Angels take on the Seattle Mariners.
+The Los Angeles Angels take on the Seattle Mariners in Game 2 of a doubleheader.
 Check out our MLB odds series for our Angels Mariners prediction and pick.

-Patrick Sandoval goes to the bump for the Angels, while Robbie Ray will start for the Mariners.
+Reid Detmers goes to the bump for the Angels, while Chris Flexen will start for the Mariners.

-Patrick Sandoval has a 3.61 ERA.
-If you had told Angel fans before the season this would be his ERA at the start of August, they probably would have taken the deal.
-Yet, Sandoval has been going in the wrong direction, just like the Angels themselves.
-His ERA was a superb 2.63 at the end of June, which means that in July, his ERA rose by roughly a full run.
-He got shredded in three different starts and lost the edge which had defined the first three months of his season.
-The one encouraging part of Sandoval’s month of July is that just before it ended, he did throw a solid start against the Rangers, going 5 2/3 innings and allowing only two runs on four hits.
-Maybe that will enable him to reset the dial.
-It’s worth remembering that Sandoval produced only one truly bad outing before July.
-He gave up more than three earned runs only once in April, May and June.
-Maybe in August, he can get back to that level of quality and give the Halos something to cherish in what has become a lost season.
+Reid Detmers has a 3.62 ERA, but that number doesn’t mean a lot right now.
+What means a lot more is that Detmers — whose season ERA was 4.66 on June 21 and then missed the next two and a half weeks — has been a completely different pitcher since returning to the Angels’ rotation on July 8.
+He posted a 1.13 ERA in July — 24 innings pitched, three earned runs allowed, no home runs allowed — and has pitched like the man who no-hit the Tampa Bay Rays on May 10.
+It has been great to see a man do something special, get roughed up, and then bounce back, thereby legitimizing his no-hitter in a very real sense and showing he has the stuff of a high-level pitcher.

-Robbie Ray has had a really weird season.
-In the first two months of the season, he looked nothing like the 2021 Cy Young Award winner he was with the Toronto Blue Jays.
-Ray carried a 4.97 ERA into a June 12 start against the Red Sox.
-On that day, he pitched a strong game, and he then took off for the next few weeks.
-He instantly regained his elite level of performance from last year.
-Everything clicked.
-He dominated opposing hitters.
-He shaved 1.43 runs off his ERA by the All-Star break.
-His resurgence was part of the reason the Mariners won 14 games in a row.
+George Kirby was originally listed as the starter for this game as of Friday night, but on Saturday morning, he got moved to Game 1 of this doubleheader.
+Chris Flexen will start Game 2 instead.

 Courtesy of FanDuel, here are the Angels-Mariners MLB odds.